decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Credential Schema

 Below is a non-normative example of a `credentialSubject` schema for a credential type `WorkplaceCredential`.
+It is RECOMMENDED to be used with a Workplace Credential Use-Case defined below.

 REQUIRED claim is only `displayName`.
 All other claims are OPTIONAL and might be omitted.